KelsonBall/Luadicrous/README.md

 ## Demo application

+### 1. Build the framework from source.
 Create a folder to contain your Luadicrous project (this folder will be refered to as your application folder).
-Build the Luadicrous.csproj file under the release configuration and copy the contents of the /bin/Release folder to a /bin/ directory in your application folder.
+Build the Luadicrous.csproj project under the release configuration and copy the contents of the /bin/Release folder to a /bin/ directory in your application folder.
+You may need to manually restore nuget packages to build succesfully.

-### Have your app pull itself up by its own bootstraps.
+## 1. Having your app pull itself up by its own bootstraps.
-Create an app.lua folder directly in your application folder.
+Create an app.lua file directly in your application folder.
 This script will need to create a window and load a control into it.

 ### /app.lua
 ```lua